todogroup/ospology/ospo-book/chapters/00-chapter.md

 # Who should read this book?

 This book is intended for any person that wants to better understand the role of OSPOs within an organization.
-The book may be of interest to any role
 More specific examples include: likely to have a close relationship with an OSPO in the future.